andreytr4intel/SPIRV-lit-converter/README.md

 [SPIRV-LLVM-Translator's](https://github.com/KhronosGroup/SPIRV-LLVM-Translator/tree/master/test) internal textual format, how [LLVM-SPIRV-Backend's](https://github.com/KhronosGroup/LLVM-SPIRV-Backend/tree/feature/spirv-backend-llvm14/llvm/test/CodeGen/SPIRV) assembler should look like, syntax of [llvm-lit's](https://llvm.org/docs/CommandGuide/FileCheck.html) `CHECK` commands and of course understanding of implementation of [`synt.py`](synt.py) is required.
-So, it's better to ask author to add new instruction(s).
+So, it's better to ask the author to add new instruction(s).
 But in general, at first find this new instruction in [SPIR-V's ISA](https://www.khronos.org/registry/SPIR-V/specs/unified1/SPIRV.html) and figure out at which position it's destination parameter is.
 There can be no destination at all (e.g., [OpBranch](https://www.khronos.org/registry/SPIR-V/specs/unified1/SPIRV.html#OpBranch)), or at first parameter (mostly, various types, e.g., [OpTypeBool](https://www.khronos.org/registry/SPIR-V/specs/unified1/SPIRV.html#OpTypeBool))